 Past performance is not a reliable indicator of current or future results.
-Indexes are unmanaged and not uccount for fees.
+Indexes are unmanaged and do not account for fees.
 It is not possible to invest directly in an index.
 Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of Nov.
-4, 2021.
+11, 2021.
 Notes: The two ends of the bars show the lowest and highest returns at any point this year to date, and the dots represent current year-to-date returns.
 Emerging market (EM), high yield and global corporate investment grade (IG) returns are denominated in U.S. dollars, and the rest in local currencies.
-Indexes or prices used are, in descending order: spot Brent crude, MSCI USA Index, MSCI Europe Index, ICE U.S. Dollar Index (DXY), Bank of America Merrill Lynch Global High Yield Index, MSCI Emerging Markets Index, J.P.
-Morgan EMBI Index, , Refinitiv Datastream Italy 10-year benchmark government bond index, Bank of America Merrill Lynch Global Broad Corporate Index, Refinitiv Datastream Germany 10-year benchmark government bond index, Refinitiv Datastream U.S. 10-year benchmark government bond index and spot gold
+Indexes or prices used are, in descending order: spot Brent crude, MSCI USA Index, MSCI Europe Index, ICE U.S. Dollar Index (DXY), MSCI Emerging Markets Index, Bank of America Merrill Lynch Global High Yield Index, J.P.
+Morgan EMBI Index, spot gold, Refinitiv Datastream Italy 10-year benchmark government bond index and Refinitiv Datastream U.S. 10-year benchmark government bond index.